Ladder determinantal varieties and their symbolic blowups: Introduction

-We give a second proof that unmixed ladder determinantal rings are $F$-pure, proving that their defining ideals are {\it Knutson} associated to the product $f$ of the minors corresponding to the main antidiagonals of the ladder.
+At the end of Section \ref{MLDSection} we show that two-sided unmixed ladder determinantal ideals are {\it Knutson} associated to the product $f$ of the minors corresponding to the main antidiagonals of the ladder.
 The notion of Knutson ideals was introduced over finite fields \cite{knutson2009frobenius} and later developed over any field (also of characteristic 0) by Seccia \cite{seccia2021knutson}.
-More generally we prove: \begin{itemize} \item Given a ladder, the ideal generated by fixed-size minors in the subladders corresponding to consecutive rows or columns in the matrix are Knutson ideals associated to the polynomial $f$ described above.
+More generally we prove that the ideal generated by fixed-size minors in the subladders corresponding to consecutive rows or columns in the matrix are Knutson ideals associated to the polynomial $f$ described above.
 In particular, the natural minimal generators of any sum of these ideals form a Gr\"obner basis with respect to an antidiagonal term order.
-If, besides the operation of taking sums, we also allow the one of taking intersections, all the resulting ideals still admit a squarefree initial ideal with respect to an antidiagonal term order and, in positive characteristic, define $F$-pure rings (\autoref{ThmLadderKI}). \end{itemize} When $L=X$ the above result had already been proved by Seccia \cite{seccia2022knutson}.
-In the case $L=X$ we also prove that any ideal of fixed-size minors of a top-left or bottom-right corner submatrix of $X$ is Knutson associated to $f$ (\autoref{p:msk}).
-As a consequence any sum of these ideals is Knutson associated to $f$, their natural minimal generators form a Gr\"obner basis with respect to antidiagonal term orders.
-If, besides the operation of taking sums, we also allow the one of taking intersections, all the resulting ideals still admit a squarefree initial ideal with respect to an antidiagonal term order and, in positive characteristic, define $F$-pure rings.
-Some classes of ideals that can be obtained this way and for which we obtain the latter consequences are: \begin{itemize} \item Schubert determinantal ideals, and more generally, alternating sign matrix ideals (as they are sums of ideals of minors of top-left corner submatrices of $X$), see \autoref{c:msk}. \item Any ideal of the poset of minors of $X$ (as any of them is the intersection of sums of ideals of minors of top-left corner submatrices of $X$), see \autoref{c:pif}. \end{itemize}
+If, besides the operation of taking sums, we also allow the one of taking intersections, all the resulting ideals still admit a squarefree initial ideal with respect to an antidiagonal term order and, in positive characteristic, define $F$-pure rings (\autoref{ThmLadderKI}).